Game Studies and Design Undergraduate Minor

 • CI 437: Educational Game Design Curriculum & Instruction

-• DANC 451: Independent Study & Special Topics: Social Impact thru Arts Technology Dance
+• DANC 451: Individual Study/Creative Investigations: Social Impact thru Arts Technology Dance

 • ENGL 253: Topics in Literature and New Media English